ckkcradish/Hierarchical-Star-Ring-SoC/README.md

 **High-Throughput System-on-Chip Design | SystemVerilog | Hierarchical NoC Architecture**

 This repository contains the full RTL implementation of a **Multi-Engine SoC** featuring a custom **Star-Ring Hybrid Topology**.
-The architecture is designed to bridge a high-speed Testbench Controller with distributed Processing Engines (PEs) using a hierarchical **Network-on-Chip (NoC)** substrate.
+The architecture is designed to bridge a high-speed Testbench Controller with distributed E5M6 FP Processing Engines (E) using a hierarchical **Network-on-Chip (NoC)** substrate.

 The design implements a custom **"Piggyback Token Passing"** protocol with **Store-and-Forward** buffering to achieve zero-latency interconnect switching and deadlock-free arbitration across multiple ring domains.